 4) Not scratching definitely helps! (not easy but try and keep your hands busy with something else and take your mind off it!)

 5) Have a regular bathing and moisturising routine this keeps a skin barrier and stops your skin from drying out which is a reason for eczema to flare.

 6) Use the right creams for your eczema (Have a look at the Independent Pharmacy for a variety of options.)

-7) Do consider alternative therapies such as supplements, coconut oil and meditation and do ask around your friends to find out what they use and what works for them.
+7) Do consider alternative therapies such as supplements, natural and organic facial cleansers, coconut oil and meditation and do ask around your friends to find out what they use and what works for them.